 There are two types of primary brain tumors:

-these begin in brain cells and do not spread to other organs or normal tissue.
+Benign tumors – these tumors are not cancer.
+They do not spread to other organs or normal tissue.

 Secondary Brain Tumors

 A secondary tumor is a tumor that has spread to the brain from another site in the body.
 It is also called a metastatic tumor.
-All metastatic tumors are malignant.
+All metastatic tumors are cancer.

 Other Brain Tumors